Groups Acting Acylindrically on Trees: Introduction

+Along with the proof of a result of Minasyan and Osin \cite[Theorem~3]{minasyanOsin19}, Theorem~\ref{thm:mainHypMfd} restricted to the closed case may be used to give a complete classification of the acylindrical arboreality of the fundamental groups of closed and orientable $3$-manifolds.

-Many hyperbolic groups are already known to be acylindrically arboreal.
-For example, it follows from a result of Gitik, Mj, Rips and Sageev \cite[Main Theorem]{GitikMahanRipsSageev98} that splittings of hyperbolic groups over quasi-convex subgroups will induce acylindrical actions on trees, and the study of quasi-convex splittings of hyperbolic groups has proved very fruitful (see \cite{HaglundWise12, WiseQCBook}, for example).
-It is also well known that a group that splits over a malnormal subgroup acts acylindrically on the corresponding Bass-Serre tree.
-However, it is unknown in general whether all acylindrically arboreal hyperbolic groups admit a quasi-convex or malnormal splitting.
+Many hyperbolic groups are already known to be acylindrically arboreal, but it is unknown in general whether all acylindrically arboreal hyperbolic groups admit a quasi-convex or malnormal splitting.
 We thus ask the following question.

 \begin{question} Let $G$ be an acylindrically arboreal hyperbolic group.
-Does $G$ necessarily admit a non-elementary splitting over a quasi-convex or malnormal subgroup? \end{question}
+Does $G$ necessarily admit a non-elementary splitting over either a quasi-convex or finitely generated malnormal subgroup? \end{question}

-Using the above theorem we provide a partial answer to this question.
+Using Theorem~\ref{thm:mainHypMfd} we provide a partial answer to this question.

 \begin{restatable}{theorem}{intromfd} Let $G=\pi_1(M)$ be the fundamental group of a closed and orientable hyperbolic 3-manifold.
 Then the following are equivalent: \begin{enumerate} \item The group $G$ admits a non-elementary quasi-convex splitting; \item The group $G$ is acylindrically arboreal; \item The group $G$ does not have property (FA$^-$).